-Why you need international private health insurance
+Why you need worldwide private health insurance

 Domestic insurers offer different types of private medical insurance, inclusive of coverage for temporary stays abroad.
 However, if someone moves abroad, their policy will not as a rule be continued.
 They are left with a choice of finding another local insurer in their new country of residence or turning to an international health insurer.

 International insurance policies provide the benefit of coverage independent of place of residence or duration of stay in any particular country.
 Naturally, it is often more expensive than a domestic policy, but some international health plans also offer a restricted-area option for people who prefer to reduce their premiums in this way.
 In any event, a private, international health policy gives you freedom to choose doctors and hospitals, and to move across borders without being restricted by your medical insurance.